Port

 Meals not included

-Explore a 13th-century stronghold of Edward I, then take an independent stroll through an ancient town.
+Explore a 13th-century stronghold of Edward I; then, take an independent stroll through an ancient town.
 You'll travel across the island of Anglesey to the enchanting small town of Beaumaris.